Finding a care home

 Our video explains some of the key things to look out for when visiting a care home.

 Before you visit, make a list of all the questions you want to ask and all the things you want to look out for – it’s easy to forget things and doing as much research as you can is important.
-Our care home checklist will help with this.
+It’s useful to ask about the level of care provided, the fees and waiting list.
+Our care home checklist has a list of questions to help you research.

 Care home checklist